Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction

-\textbf{Hierarchical Distance Analysis.} We further evaluate the prediction similarity in relation to the label hierarchy tree, which is computed based on the lowest common ancestor between the ground truth and the predicted location.
-A smaller hierarchical distance corresponds to less severe prediction errors.
-We compare ALOHA with the best baseline (\ie STHGCN) on the JKT dataset.
-As shown in Figure~\ref{fig:hier_dist}, ALOHA exhibits a smaller hierarchical distance at the coarse-grained levels of need, activity, and category, with total improvements of up to 3.3\%, 2.5\% and 3.4\%, respectively.
-This indicates that ALOHA better captures shared semantics.
-This enhancement contributes to its performance regarding the hierarchical distance of long-tailed locations, thereby improving overall performance.
+We evaluate prediction similarity based on the label hierarchy tree, computed using the lowest common ancestor between the ground truth and the predicted location.
+A smaller hierarchical distance indicates fewer prediction errors.
+Comparing ALOHA with the best baseline (STHGCN) on the JKT dataset, Figure~\ref{fig:hier_dist} shows that ALOHA achieves smaller hierarchical distances at the coarse-grained levels of need, activity, and category, with improvements of up to 3.3\%, 2.5\%, and 3.4\%, respectively.
+This demonstrates ALOHA's better understanding of common mobility semantics, enhancing its ability to predict long-tailed locations and improving overall performance.